Ancel Keys: BMI and other contributions

-In a 1972 article, Keys and his coauthors promoted Adolphe Quetelet's body mass index (BMI) as "preferable over other indices of relative weight on [correlation with height and measures of body fatness] as well as on the simplicity of the calculation and, in contrast to percentage of average weight, the applicability to all populations at all times", which the U.S. National Institutes of Health then popularized in 1985.
+In a 1972 article, Keys and his coauthors promoted Adolphe Quetelet's body mass index (BMI), arguing it was "preferable over other indices of relative weight on [correlation with height and measures of body fatness] as well as on the simplicity of the calculation and, in contrast to percentage of average weight, the applicability to all populations at all times", which the U.S. National Institutes of Health then popularized in 1985.

 Keys was always considered an interventionist.
 He generally shunned food fads and vigorously promoted the putative benefits of the "reasonably low-fat diets" which he contrasted with "the North American habit for making the stomach the garbage disposal unit for a long list of harmful foods."
 Because of his influence in dietary science, Keys was featured on the cover of the January 13, 1961, issue of Time magazine.

 Later years and death

 When Keys was hired at the Mayo Foundation in 1936, he hired Margaret Haney (1909–2006) as a medical technologist.
 In 1939 they married and had three children: Carrie D'Andrea, Henry Keys, and Martha McLain.
 Carrie became a clinical psychologist and Henry became a physician and cancer researcher.
 Both are well respected contributors to their fields.
 Martha was shot dead by a thief in 1991 when she was 42.

 Together, Margaret and Keys co-authored three books, two of them bestsellers.
 They earned enough royalties to build Minnelea, their villa in the seaside village of Pioppi, in the Cilento region on the southwest coast of Italy, where Keys lived and worked from 1963 to 1998.
 They also traveled the world, going to places like Japan and South Africa to record data for Keys's published works, such as the Seven Countries Study.
 The village of Pioppi became the location of the Living Museum of the Mediterranean Diet, which houses a documentary, photograph and film archive regarding the historic, scientific, and cultural background of the Mediterranean diet.